CoderTools

 3DES-3Key 168 bits (24 bytes) 64 bits Higher Slower (3x DES) Recommended for legacy systems

-• DES is no longer secure due to its short key length, not recommended for new systems.
+• DES (56-bit key) is considered insecure due to its short key length, which can be brute-forced in hours.

 Use Cases